 Since the movement towards the upper band approaches the price, the price may be overbought, and when the movement approaches the lower band, it may be oversold.

-How to use: Bollinger Bands help to identify periods of volatility contraction and volatility expansion.
-When the bands tighten – what has come to be known as a “squeeze” – it is a warning that the volatility is about to increase, and when the bands widen, saying that volatility has increased and price is overdue for a correction.
+How to use: Bollinger Bands helps identify periods of volatility contraction and expansion.
+When the bands tighten – what has come to be known as a “squeeze” – it is a warning that the volatility is about to increase, and when the bands widen, saying that volatility has increased and the price is overdue for a correction.

 Fibonacci Retracement